 I realized that I could not, with my current obligations, make a comic.
 Family and work leave little time for learning to draw.
 So the alternative is to write.
 I have now started the story in novel form.
 At least it's a single medium.
 Unlike a comic which I'd have to write it and draw it.

-Things changed when Cruxix, another dragon was hunted down and killed.
+Things changed when Cruxix, another dragon, was hunted down and killed.
 Nekorathalax arose from his slumber and began to wreak havoc upon the cities of man.
 He fought many human kingdoms for several decades before falling.
-He left a huge scar on the land of Estand in his path of vengance for the death of Cruxix.
+He left a massive scar on the land of Estand in his path of vengeance for the death of Cruxix.

+A few years ago, I had made an android app which ended up being a flop.
+Scoundrel’s Cross.
+The artwork was great, no problems there.
+I had spent all I could on one.
 The code was solid as far as I know, no bugs.
-I think there might be bugs with the new version of android, but I’ve long since refunded everyone and abandoned it.
+I think there might be bugs with the new version of Android, but I’ve long since refunded everyone and abandoned it.
 I even uploaded the source code on google code, which is also discontinued.Read More